grapa-dev/grapa/maintainers/BACKLOG.md

 - [ ] Review and improve comment handling in Grapa (see DEVELOPMENT/COMMENT_HANDLING_GUIDE.md for current rules, BNF analysis, and empirical findings)
   - Ensure block comments are handled consistently with the BNF and user expectations.
   - Address any parser bugs or inconsistencies discovered during empirical testing.
+- Audit and update all code paths for correct field metadata lifecycle handling.
+See [IMPLEMENTATION/FIELD_METADATA_LIFECYCLE.md] for details and open items.

 ---